RobbiNespu/php-mongo-quick-profiler-for-codeigniter/README.markdown

 Reading through that will give you an idea of what the profiler can accomplish and how to log to its console.

-Both the original and my code is released under Creative Commons Attribution 3.0 License.
+The original, [danmorin](https://github.com/danmorin/php-quick-profiler-for-codeigniter) and [my codes](https://github.com/intekhabrizvi/php-mongo-quick-profiler-for-codeigniter) are released under Creative Commons Attribution
+3.0 License.

 ### Install